 - Milk: it's used to make the binding cream more fluid.
 Any type works.

 - Tomatoes: any type works.
-I highly recommend seeding them which is easy to do.
+I highly recommend seeding them, which is easy to do.

 - Onion: yellow or white.
 Green onions can also work if that's all you have.

-Variations
+Variations & substitutions

 - Tomato layer: use a can of Mexican salsa, the one you would use for enchiladas.

 - Salsa verde (green sauce): if you're a fan of this Mexican salsa made with tomatillos, it also works well and adds spiciness.
-So make sure you don't over do it with the rest of the spices.
+So make sure you don't overdo it with the rest of the spices.

 - Spices and herbs: you can easily change the flavor by adding an herb or different spices, especially ground chiles like ancho, jalapeño, serrano chile or cayenne pepper.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
+- Organization: read the recipe first and ensure you have ingredients at the correct temperatures, equipment, and enough workspace.
 This will make the process so much easier!

 - Chicken: if you have leftover grilled or baked chicken or rotisserie chicken, it's a great recipe to use them.

 - Vegetables: I like frozen corn as it is available year-round.
 Chopped tomatoes because I like the freshness they add.
-But use leftover grilled corn and a can of salsa, they will make putting together this dish much easier.
+But use leftover grilled corn and a can of salsa; they will make putting together this dish much easier.

-- Binding cream: it is essential of course to bring the whole pastel Azteca together.
+- Binding cream: it is essential to bring the whole pastel Azteca together.
 Adapt if you feel the amount of cream mixture is not enough or you want more.
 And yes, it uses mayonnaise and it is amazing.

-- Reheating: this casserole reheats like a charm, and freezes well too.
+- Reheating: this casserole reheats like a charm and freezes well too.
 Wrap it well, always.
 I use plastic wrap and then foil.

 Related recipes you might like: